 It is said that necessity is the mother of invention; it is also said that curiosity is the mother of science.
 As we all know, evidence of human inventiveness and curiosity goes back many thousands of years.
 No study of discovery and imaginative reasoning would be adequate without at least some consideration of human progress in discovery and invention from the earliest ages.
-The trouble is that this history is now as vast as it is absorbing; we could easily spend several semesters just examining the history of human scientific and technological accomplishments.
+The trouble is that this history is now as vast as it is absorbing; we could easily spend several semesters just examining the history of human scientific and technological inventions.
 However, what will absorb us the most, as we proceed through the ages, is what people seem to have thought about the process of discovery in which we are able to generate new ideas that offer potential explanations of phenomena of interest.
 It happens that developments in mathematics are of particular interest to us.
-It was believed in earlier times that all new ideas arise from processes similar to those involved in the processes of discovery and invention.
+It was believed in earlier times that all new ideas arise from processes similar to those involved in the proof of theorems in mathematics.
+Many noted mathematicians have been especially interested in the processes of discovery and invention.
+One very interesting question that we will consider concerns whether new mathematics is discovered or invented.
+On some views we will consider, the development of mathematics involves both discovery and invention.